Initial-boundary value problems for coupled systems of time-fractional diffusion equations: Preliminaries and main results

 and \eqref{eq-cond-C2} in many other papers (e.g.\! \cite{FM90,S89}) which are known as classical sufficient conditions for the maximum principle for weakly coupled elliptic systems.
 However, we need a slightly stronger condition \eqref{eq-cond-C1} than \eqref{eq-cond-C1'} in Theorem \ref{thm-ip} because we attempt to determine all the orders by only one component measurement of the solution, which requires that the system \eqref{eq-ibvp-u1} should not be decoupled (i.e.\! the decoupled case $c_{k\ell}\equiv 0$ for all $k\ne\ell$ should be excluded).
-In fact, it is readily seen from the proof that under the weaker assumption \eqref{eq-cond-C1'}, one can still obtain the uniqueness of determining the orders by observing all the components of $\bm u$. } \end{rem}
+On the other hand, it is readily seen from the proof that under the weaker assumption \eqref{eq-cond-C1'} (i.e. the decoupled case is allowed), one can obtain the uniqueness of determining the orders by observing all the components of $\bm u$.
+Moreover, as we state in the following corollary, it is possible to choose different observation point for each component, that is, we can observe the $k$-th component $u_k$ at $\bm x_0^{(k)}$ for each $k$.} \end{rem}